JerryX2021/Tableau/README.md

 We de-select the previously used filter so all country data are included.
 Sort the bottom chart by "Expenditure".
 Wow!
 The United States spends more the USD$21 billion to run its 101,349 libaries.
 That's five times of $$$ spends by the UK.

 ![image](https://user-images.githubusercontent.com/76986018/147401809-3df69b29-093d-4dfb-a883-77e809936551.png)

 Sort the bottom chart by "Total Libraries".
 India tops the list by having 337,020 libaries countrywide, followed by Indonesia (122,906), Russia (113,867), China (109,673) and the US (101,349).
 This is reasonable as all countries have a population of over 200 million.

 ![image](https://user-images.githubusercontent.com/76986018/147401997-83080966-ae7a-492b-a5dc-98871e8afa89.png)

 Sort the bottom chart by "Total Users".
 Wow!
 South Korea tops the list with more than 438 million library users, almost double the number of library users of the runner up, the United States.
 Moreover, South Korea spends less than 5% of US expenditures with a budget of USD$1.2 billion.
 This is an impressive achievement.

 ![image](https://user-images.githubusercontent.com/76986018/147402036-f50cda3c-1555-40c0-8c67-d16a9a533bdc.png)

 Sort the botom chart by "Total Volumes".
 Germany still tops the rank and must have made great efforts to preserve and archive books.
 United States comes the second, followed by Russia, Japan and China.
-Each of the top five countries has more than 1 billion total volume of books.
+Each of the top five "Total Volume" countries has more than 1 billion total volume of books.

 ![image](https://user-images.githubusercontent.com/76986018/147402096-771e14a8-d63f-4348-838a-7e3b55f17ad9.png)

 Knowledge is priceless.
 Running a library has a price tag.
 The library expenditure may reflect the economic status of countries, it does not necessarily reflect the usage of librairies and it is not a reflection of knowledge gained in population.